World Is A Classroom Essay Contest

 Students who write an essay describing what they learned and how they were impacted by travel could earn a scholarship of up to $1,500.00 USD!
 The other top four essay entries will also receive a cash scholarship of $1,000.00 USD!
 The SYTA Youth Foundation offers scholarships to students who use their creativity to compose an article or speech that illustrates a student travel experience.

 A $1,500.00 USD scholarship and a commemorative plaque will be awarded to the author of the winning essay.
-The winner will be invited to read the article via phone link during the SYTA Youth Foundation Luncheon at the SYTA Annual Conference in Birmingham, AL on Sunday, August 11, 2019.
+The winner may be asked to share their essay in person or via video at a SYTA Youth Foundation virtual or in person event.
 Essays in 2nd through 5th place will also receive a $1,000 USD scholarship.
 The prize winning essays will be featured in the Teach & Travel magazine.

 A panel will judge the entries based on the criteria of legibility, sincerity, creativity, and content.